-Research and development expense as a percentage of revenues in the three-month period was higher compared with the prior-year period primarily due to costs incurred to achieve compliance with emerging regulations, as further discussed above.
+Research and development expense as a percentage of revenues in the three and six-month periods was higher compared with the prior-year periods primarily due to higher costs incurred to achieve compliance with emerging regulations, as further discussed above.
 Spending in both the current and prior-year periods reflected our continued commitment to drive innovation with new products and platforms.